White Sox vs. Royals Player Props Betting Odds

 Robert Stats

-- Robert has collected 34 hits with nine doubles, seven home runs and 12 walks.
-He has driven in 20 runs with one stolen base.
+- Robert has recorded 35 hits with nine doubles, eight home runs and 12 walks.
+He has driven in 21 runs with one stolen base.

-- Robert will look for his eighth straight game with a hit in this contest.
-During his last 10 games he is batting .407 with three doubles, two home runs, eight walks and seven RBI.
+- Robert hopes to build on an eight-game hitting streak in this matchup.
+During his last 10 games he is hitting .444 with three doubles, three home runs, eight walks and eight RBI.

 Robert Recent Games